Sequoia/sequoia.github.com/_content/posts/docker-image-size.md

 There's a lot going on here!

 *   The top-left panel shows you **layers**, each of which corresponds to a Dockerfile command.
-(If the command if it's truncated, find the _full_ command below in the "Layer Details" section.)
+(If the command is truncated, find the _full_ command below in the "Layer Details" section.)
 *   The right column shows the filesystem tree for the **currently selected layer**–more on this later
 *   The bottom left is **Image Details** and does not change as you navigate through the layers